abhhyudaya56/F1-style-desktop-clock-unrainmeter/README.md

+python installer and tkinter installer are provided for your help pleae use them before running the .exe

 WHEN THE DRS AND TIME IS IN RED COLOUR THAT MEANS ITS DAY TIME (AM) WHEN THE TIME AND DRS IS IN GREEN COLOUR THAT MEANS ITS NIGHT(PM) YOU CAN CHANGE THE SIZE OF RPM BAR BY POINTING YOUR CURSON ON ONE OF THE RPM LIGHT AND SCROLLING UP/DOWN FOR AUDJESTING THE SIZE OD RPM